 - The Policy brief: Global trends in climate change legislation and litigation: 2018 snapshot, which analyses legislative activity across the world.

-- The Green approaches to COVID-19 recovery: Policy note for parliamentarians, which identifies key approaches to promoting a sustainable and green recovery after the COVID-19 pandemic.
+- The Green approaches to COVID-19 recovery: Policy note for parliamentarians, in partnership with the United Nations Environment Programme, which identifies key approaches to promoting a sustainable and green recovery after the COVID-19 pandemic.

 A national framework